EberlyODL/chem202/orbitals.md

 ## Orbital Characteristics

-There are two basic shapes of orbitals that we will need to
+There are two basic shapes of orbitals that we will need to be familiar with.
+They are a sphere and a dumbbell that correspond to the s and p orbitals, respectively.

+[insert images]

 Aside from the shapes and sizes of orbitals, let's explore some further details of orbitals!